-- Which algorithm to choose depends on - Available computational power (how many operations can be computed for each image) - -Required accuracy (acceptable measurement error) - Required robustness (e.g. handling of outliers in the data) - Required dynamics of the feature space (estimation of very large and very small values)
+- Which algorithm to choose depends on - Available computational power (how much computation can be spent on each image) - Required accuracy (acceptable measurement error) - Required robustness (e.g. handling of outliers in the data) - Required dynamics of the feature space (estimation of very large and very small values)

-- Convolve the image with two (or more) filters - In each image point: - -Combine the filter responses in a non-linear way to obtain the orientation estimate - -Combine the filter responses in a non-linear way to obtain a confidence value - During the course, we will introduce several estimation methods of this type. e.g. in the computer lesson on Thursday.
+- Convolve the image with two (or more) filters - In each image point: - Combine the filter responses in a non-linear way to obtain the orientation estimate - Combine the filter responses in a non-linear way to obtain a confidence value - During the course, we will introduce several estimation methods of this type. e.g. in the computer lesson tomorrow.